How Designers can Make Websites More Accessible for People with Color Blindness

 Another way Kirk suggests to overcome the red-green color vision deficiency is to use helpful texts or symbols—in addition to the color coding—that can clue a reader in.
 This is known as redundant encoding and can be accomplished by labeling and using text to describe trends or highlight key elements.
 Similarly, icons or symbols can help convey what you mean.

-In addition, many design programs and websites have color blind checkers or presets to see how different people will absorb the same image or graphic.
+In addition, many design programs and websites have color blind checkers (known as color accessibility checkers) or presets to see how different people will absorb the same image or graphic.
 Web browsers such as Chrome and Firefox have extensions that can help you simulate what a person with a color deficiency sees.
 Coblis is another website where you can upload images to check how those with color vision deficiencies see them.

 Alternative text should also be provided for those with low vision or other vision impairments.
 Simply called alt text, this text describes a photo or image separate from a photo caption.
 To help understand the text on screen, people with vision impairments also rely on screen readers that describe photos, graphs, and other images.
 However, these readers can only work properly if the alt text is set up correctly.